cormullion/Karnak.jl/docs/src/basics.md

 hcat(d1, d2)
 ```

 Neither of these graphs is **connected**.
-In a connected graph, every vertex is connected to some other via some path, a sequence of edges.
+In a connected graph, every vertex is connected to every other via some path, a sequence of edges.

 ## Well-known graphs

 Graphs have been studied for a few centuries, so there are many familiar and well-known graphs and types of graph.

-In a **complete graph**, every vertex is connected to every other vertex.
+In a **complete graph**, every vertex is connected with a single edge to every other vertex.

 ```@example graphsection
 N = 10